jtremback/universal-state-channels/lifecycle.md

 - if the channel is OPEN:
   - check that the UpdateTx is signed by both of the channel's accounts

-  - if the UpdateTx has a higher SequenceNumber than the channel's LastFullUpdateTx and ProposedUpdateTx
+  - if the UpdateTx has a higher SequenceNumber than the channel's LastFullUpdateTx
-    - replace the ProposedUpdateTx

-- if the channel is PENDING_CLOSED:
-  - check that the LastFullUpdateTx is signed by both of the channel's accounts

-  - save the UpdateTx with the channel as LastFullUpdateTx
+    - replace the LastFullUpdateTx
-  - if the channel does not have a LastFullUpdateTx or if peer's LastFullUpdateTx SequenceNumber is equal to or higher than the judge's own:

-*judge/caller/accept_update_tx* -

-## *judge/caller/check_channel* - Is called by the judge caller to put the channel into HOLD or CLOSED depending on how long has gone

 *peer/caller/new_follow_on_tx* - When a peer wants to submit a follow-on tx: